 Implements Responsible Program Name Which Policy(ies) Supporting Department(s) Timeframe U Modular Accessory Dwelling Units and Garage Conversion Building Plans The County shall market the Ventura Council of Governments "Regional ADU Program" once it is funded and developed using Regional Early Action Planning Grant funds.
 This program will include design plans for a less expensive prefabricated, stand-alone ADU, and several free templates for a garage ADU conversion to be made available to homeowners.
 HE 2.1 HE 2.2 HE 2.6 HE 3.3 HE 3.5 HE 3.10 Resource Management Agency Ventura Council of Governments Summer 2022 V Code Compliance The County shall continue to encourage the rehabilitation of substandard residential properties by homeowners and landlords to improve overall housing quality and conditions by responding to calls from residents regarding potential building code violations, and refer residents to appropriate resources (e.g., Building and Safety division, fair housing legal services through Housing Rights Center, and Human Services Agency, etc.).
 The County shall report the results of the Code Compliance violations and resolutions for substandard housing improvements bi-annually.
 HE 1.1 HE 1.3 HE 3.1 Resource Management Agency Bi-Annually (As part of the Annual Progress Report) W Home Rehabilitation The County shall partner with non-profit organizations such as Habitat for Humanity to provide home rehabilitation assistance for homes owned by low-income families, veterans, and elderly residents on limited incomes.
-By addressing long-deferred home maintenance, and fixing critical repairs and code violations, this program helps families stay in their already affordable homes and avoid displacement.
-Based upon the annual funding cycles available to the County beginning in FY 2021-22, CEO-Community Development shall implement notice of funding availability shall and application acceptance process for up to 15 units or \$200,000, per year during the eight-year Housing Element cycle.
-Priority application points shall be given to applications received from low HE 1.1 HE 1.3 HE 3.2 HE 5.1 HE 5.4 County Executive Office Resource Management Agency FY 2021-22, Ongoing Element cycle.
-Priority application points shall be
+By HE 1.1 HE 1.3 HE 3.2 HE 5.1 HE 5.4 County Executive Office Resource Management FY 2021-22, Ongoing addressing long-deferred home maintenance, and fixing critical repairs and code violations, this program helps families stay in their already affordable homes and avoid displacement.
+Agency Based upon the annual funding cycles available to the County beginning in FY 2021-22, CEO-Community Development shall implement notice of funding availability and shall implement application acceptance process for up to 15 units or \$200,000, per year during the eight-year Housing Element cycle.
+Priority application points shall be given to applications received from low opportunity and disadvantage communities in entitlement areas to affirmatively further fair housing.